Home page of Edward R. Vrscay

 A. Akulov, Indexing images by means of their fractal codes (NSERC USRA, Spring 2011)

-Lecture notes for courses recently
+Lecture notes for some courses

 Below are links to my lecture or supplementary notes for some